psychemedia/storytelling-notes/gambrinus.md

 "Cambrinus, King of Beer", from *Tales of a Beer Drinker*, 1868, Charles Deulin

-*I bring you a tale [of festive good cheer / both of sorrow and cheer]*
+*I bring you a tale*
+*Of [festive good cheer / sorrow and cheer]*
-*Gather round for my story: the invention of beer.*
+*Gather round for my story:*
+*The invention of beer.*

 Cambrinus (Gambrinus) was a handsome young assistant to a glassmaker in Flanders, on the French and Belgian border.
 There were two reasons why Gambrinus would never become a master glassmaker.
 For one, a Master would only teach their own sons the real secrets of the craft.
 For two, Gambrinus was a rubbish apprentice.
 He couldn't even get the furnace to the correct temperature.

 Things were complicated by the fact that he was besotted with his master's beautiful daughter, Flandrine.
 They would have made an attractive couple, but Flandrine expected rather more of a potential husband than a talentless apprentice of dubious parentage and not a penny to his name: he just was not husband material for a respectable master glassmaker's daughter.

-Evem so, the more she ignored him, the more he fell in love with her.
+Even so, the more she ignored him, the more he fell in love with her.
 Throughout the cold winter months, the teasing he got from the other apprentices grew unbearable, and the dissatisfaction of the master made him realise that he should seek his fortune elsewhere.

 At the end of the year, he left.
 As he made his way out of town, he chanced upon a violin, the Devil's favourite instrument.
 Alhough he'd never played a violin before, it seemed that he was a natural, as talented at music as he wasn't at glassmaking.
 In no time at all, he was playing to audiences and crowds in towns and villages all over Flanders.
-Throughout summer, and the Autumn, his reputation grew.
+Throughout the summer, and the Autumn, his reputation grew.
 Word got back to his hometown, and Cambrinus was invited to play there for the Winter celebrations.

 Things started well enough — who could believe that a failed glassmaker's apprentice could become such a good musician in so short a time? — and as he played, the people danced.
 As he played faster, they danced faster.
 As they danced faster, he played faster.
 It was all going so we... until he saw Flandrine...

 At which point, he lost it.
 He lost it completely...
 This was his chance to impress her with his virtuosity, and he blew it.
 Flandrine walked out in disgust.
 Everyone thought he was making fun of them.
 They booed and jeered and mocked him.
 It started to get rowdy and the guards were called.

 Gambrinus was hauled before the judge and charged with causing a disturbance.
-The judge was a surly, corrupt old fellow, who sentenced Gambrinus to the pillory and to be throwm into jail for a month.
+The judge was a surly, corrupt old fellow, who sentenced Gambrinus to the pillory and to be thrown into jail for a month.

 It was bleak midwinter.
 He left prison full of shame, with no chance of being able to win the hand of Flandrine.
 He could see only one way out.